-Project Clarity is a large-scale watershed remediation initiative aimed at dramatically improving water quality in Lake Macatawa and the Macatawa watershed, located in west Michigan.
+Project Clarity is a large-scale watershed restoration, education, and public-private initiative aimed at dramatically improving water quality in Lake Macatawa and the Macatawa watershed, located in west Michigan.

 A recent study identified areas within the Macatawa watershed that are contributing the highest levels of sediment, nutrients, and bacteria.
 It was found that the majority of pollution problems originate in rural areas of the watershed, forming the foundation of the current's project's approach to cleaning up Lake Macatawa.

 A three part approach was determined to be the best way to address the issues identified for Lake Macatawa and its watershed:

 AWRI is serving as technical advisors and scientific consultants by conducting on-going field research, assisting with the development and implementation of restoration initiatives, developing and running watershed models, and building a restoration database.
 We will conduct pre- and post-restoration monitoring of passive wetland restoration areas, engineered solutions, and BMPs.

 Priority sub-basins for restoration in the Macatawa watershed.

 Monitoring water quality in Lake Macatawa

 Among the many expected benefits of the project are increased property values; increased flood capacity storage and filtration; increased tourism, water-based recreation, and waterfront business development; reduced human health and safety concerns due to reduced bacterial runoff; and improved ecological health through wetland habitat and fisheries restoration.